sophia-hager/sophia-hager.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-About Me
----
-I'm a third-year PhD student at Johns Hopkins University advised by [Nicholas Andrews](https://www.cs.jhu.edu/~noa/) and [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/).
-My general research interest is controllable text generation and reasoning for language models; currently, I'm working on uncertainty estimation and tool use for large language models.
-I received my BA in computer science from Smith College, where I worked on controllable music generation.
+I'm a PhD student studying computer science at the Center for Language and Speech Processing at Johns Hopkins University, advised by [Nicholas Andrews](https://www.cs.jhu.edu/~noa/) and [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/).
+Previously, I received my BA in computer science from Smith College, where I worked on controllable music generation.
+I currently work in natural language processing; my general research interest is making large language models more reliable and safer.
+In particular, my recent work has been on uncertainty quantification and language model agents.

 Publications